-Division of Student Affairs > Support Services > Health & Wellness > Eating Concerns
+Division of Student Affairs > Student Services > Health & Wellness > Eating Concerns

 Whether you are looking for more education and available resources for yourself or someone else, are unsure of where you fall on the spectrum of eating concerns, or know you need help or recovery support, Health Promotion and Wellness (HPW) is available to provide you with advocacy, support, and access to resources.
 For counseling options, reach out to

 Eating concerns and body image issues can affect anyone, and our DePaul community is no excep-tion.
 As with other health and wellness issues, one's relationship with food and eating can span the spectrum from healthy to mildly unhealthy to severely unhealthy.
 This may look like having an un-healthy relationship with food, experiencing disordered eating, or experiencing an eating disor-der(s).
 Additionally, body image issues may occur simultaneously with eating concerns or occur inde-pendent of eating concerns.
 For example, it's possible to have body image concerns and a healthy relationship with food or disordered eating and poor body image.

 To access a wide variety of resources and information on the topic, a good source is the

 National Eating Disorders Association.

 Eating disorders are complex medical concerns, that include a range of emotional, behavioral, and physical symptoms.
 As with other serious illnesses, early detection and intervention as well as ef-forts to decrease stigma and increase awareness all support recovery.
 Visit the following for more information on: